Z.ai GLM-5.2 Matches Mythos in Cybersecurity Bug-Finding

 What is GLM-5.2?

-GLM-5.2 is the latest open-weight large language model developed by Zhipu AI, the Chinese company behind the Z.ai brand.
-It is designed as a general-purpose model but has gained attention for matching Anthropic’s Mythos in narrow cybersecurity bug-finding tasks while still lagging behind on broader reasoning benchmarks.
+GLM-5.2 is the latest open-weight large language model from Zhipu AI, the Beijing-based company behind the Z.ai brand.
+It has gained attention for matching Anthropic’s Mythos on narrow cybersecurity bug-finding tasks while still lagging behind on broader reasoning benchmarks.

 How does GLM-5.2 compare to Mythos?

 Independent researchers report that GLM-5.2 matches Mythos on several cybersecurity-specific bug-finding benchmarks, identifying software vulnerabilities with comparable accuracy.
-However, it does not match Mythos or OpenAI’s models on general reasoning, math, or coding tasks outside of security.
+It does not, however, match Mythos or OpenAI’s models on general reasoning, math, or coding tasks outside of security.

-Because GLM-5.2 is open-weight and can be run locally on consumer hardware, anyone with technical skill can use it for vulnerability discovery without oversight or API logging.
-This democratizes capabilities previously limited to well-resourced state actors or those with privileged access to controlled models like Mythos.
+Because GLM-5.2 is open-weight and can be run locally on consumer GPUs, anyone with technical skill can use it for vulnerability discovery without oversight or API logging.
+This democratizes a capability previously limited to well-resourced state actors or those with privileged access to controlled models like Mythos.

 🤖